-On three occasions the PM{2.5} value was higher during the 20-minute monitoring period than the hourly WHO guideline for PM{2.5}.
-A particularly high concentration of 71 μ g/m3 was observed at the entrance of one school with a concentration of 43 μ g/m3 inside the classroom and another school had a level of 45 μ g/m3 indoors.
+On three occasions the $PM{2.5}$ value was higher during the 20-minute monitoring period than the hourly WHO guideline for $PM{2.5}$.
+A particularly high concentration of 71 μg/m3 was observed at the entrance of one school with a concentration of 43 μg/m3 inside the classroom and another school had a level of 45 μg/m3 indoors.
+The WHO 24-hour guideline is 25 μg/m3, not to be exceeded more than 3 days a year.